michaelsserwanga/trial--repo/README.md

 # First Repository

-Sample project on how to use git w e will use this for our online classes
+Sample project on how to use git we will use this for our online classes